 Before matriculating, applicants must have completed a bachelor’s degree from an accredited college or university and have a proven track record of strong academic performance.
-It is not uncommon for applicants to already hold advanced degrees (MS, MBA, and PhD).
-We accept applicants from a wide variety of academic majors.
-However, students will need to have successfully completed prerequisite courses to be admitted.
+It is not uncommon for applicants to already hold advanced degrees (MS, MBA, PhD, etc.)

 - Data Collection / Sampling